Apprenticeship Grants Canada at a Glance

 Red Seal trades unlock all federal programs: AJCTC ($2,000), Apprenticeship Service ($5K–$10K), and Canada Apprentice Loan.
 Inter-provincial mobility means apprentices can work across Canada.
 Red Seal certification is the industry gold standard.
 Higher long-term earnings for completers.

-Non-Red Seal trades (like arborist, glazier, or many industrial trades) still qualify for provincial programs including Ontario GAGE ($19,200) and BC ETG ($10,000).
+Non-Red Seal trades (like arborist, glazier, or many industrial trades) still qualify for provincial programs including Ontario's Achievement Incentive (up to $17,000) and BC ETG ($10,000).
 Less competitive application pools.
 Faster training timelines in many cases.
 Provincial certification still provides employer confidence.

-Short version: The AIG and ACG ended in March 2025, removing roughly $4,000–$8,000 in non-repayable grants for individual apprentices.
-The Canada Apprentice Loan replaced them — but it's repayable.
-For employers, the Apprenticeship Service went under review.
-Meanwhile, Ontario's GAGE program remains the most generous employer incentive in Canada at $19,200 per apprentice.
-If your 2024 mental map included AIG or ACG as free money, those programs are gone.
+Short version: The AIG and ACG ended in March 2025, removing roughly $4,000–$8,000 in non-repayable grants for individual apprentices; the Canada Apprentice Loan replaced them — but it's repayable.
+Then in April 2026 the Spring Economic Update proposed bringing apprentice grants back under Team Canada Strong: a $5,000 Red Seal completion bonus, a $400/week training top-up (up to $16,000), and a $10,000 employer wage incentive — all starting 2026-27, none open yet.
+Meanwhile, Ontario's GAGE was restructured into the Achievement Incentive, which pays employers up to $17,000 per apprentice.
+If your 2024 mental map included AIG or ACG as free money, those programs are gone — but watch 2026-27 closely.

 The Apprenticeship Incentive Grant ($1,000/year, up to 2 years — max $2,000 total), the Apprenticeship Incentive Grant for Women ($3,000/year, up to 2 years — max $6,000 total), and the Apprenticeship Completion Grant ($2,000 one-time) all ended as of March 2025.
 Employment and Social Development Canada confirmed no renewal.
 These programs represented up to $8,000 in non-repayable support for individual apprentices.
 Apprentices who completed eligible periods before March 2025 may still claim retroactively — contact ESDC directly.